cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## Jobs ##

-Jobs are realization of packages, i.e. running one or more processes from a package.
-A job contains the configuration files and startup scripts to run the binaries from a package.
+Jobs run one or more processes from a package.
+A job also contains the configuration files and startup scripts to run the binaries from a package.

 There is a *one to many* mapping between jobs and VMs - only one job can run in any given VM, but many VMs can run the same job.
-E.g. there can be four VMs running the Cloud Controller job, but the Cloud Controller job and the DEA job can not run on the same VM.
+E.g., there can be four VMs running the Cloud Controller job, but the Cloud Controller job and the DEA job cannot run on the same VM.
 If you need to run two different processes (from two different packages) on the same VM, you need to create a job which starts both processes.

 ### Prepare script ###